mdinos/sensors-data/README.md

     - Will eventually use some proper data store -> pssssshhh

 ## the future
-- hook up grafana for viewing metrics
+- hook up some graphing thing
-- use maybe mongo or clickhouse to store the data points.
-Clickhouse????
+- use maybe mongo to store data
 - extrapolate more subprocesses - keep run.sh as barebones as possible
     - don't bother doing that for the functions which just run a single command like 'sf'